rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortOrder - SortOrder: Sort order of result.
     - filter - list of Filters: The hierarchy object filter.
 - Returns VsphereVmConnection.
-### vcdvimserver
-A vCloud Director VIM Server.

-- There is a single argument of type System.String.
-- Returns VcdVimServer.
-### vcdvimservers
-List of VIM servers belonging to the vCD.

-- There is a single argument of type QueryVcdVimServerInput.
-- Returns VimserverSummaryListResponse.
-### verifykmsname
-Verify KMS Name.

-- There is a single argument of type System.String.
-- Returns KmsNameVerification.
 ### verifytotp
 Verify TOTP for current user.

 - There is a single argument of type VerifyTotpInput.
 - Returns VerifyTotpReply.
-### verifyvapptemplatename
-Verify new vApp template name is unique.

-- There is a single argument of type VerifyVappTemplateNameInput.
-- Returns System.Boolean.
 ### virtualmachinefiles
 Get virtual machine files for a snapshot